The 10-step plan for getting to page one of Google

-Tim Pritchard, SEO specialist at SellerDeck, offers a 10-point guide to how online retailers can get their website pages ranking on page one of search engines by using keywords that attract less competition.
+A 10-point guide for online retailers to rank on page one, by using keywords that attract less competition.

 The problem is that, at the time of writing, there are over four billion web pages and any search for something within your specific market will no doubt bestow many millions of results.
 How can we make sure our pages are appearing in the top 10?

-Here I'm specifically looking at SEO from an online retail perspective, as I believe an ecommerce keyword campaign is a completely different beast.
+Here we are specifically looking at SEO from an online retail perspective, as we believe an ecommerce keyword campaign is a completely different beast.
 Most ecommerce sites, however niche, will generally have a selection of products on offer and it’s important to consider each of these products as its own entity.

 Don't underestimate the importance of spending time on your research and making sure you get it right.
 A rushed keyword campaign could potentially set you back much further, whereas a well thought out, well structured and well executed keyword campaign can reap huge rewards.
 Your keywords shouldn't just be driving more traffic, they need to be driving more relevant traffic, which, in turn will increase your conversion rates.

-So here's my 10-step guide to creating great low competition keyword campaigns.
+So here's our 10-step guide to creating great low competition keyword campaigns.

 1. Understand and segment